willysyztem/CEN4010/README.md

 - The latest [python](https://www.python.org/downloads/release/python-3102/) version
 - The latest [postgreSQL](https://www.postgresql.org/download/macosx/) version (mac)

-**_Note: DB ISSUES_**
+**_Note: Known ISSUES_**

-If you are experiencing issues with the `setup.bat` not loading correctly, you might not have configured your Database locally.
+If you are experiencing issues with the `run_app` not loading correctly, you might not have configured your Database locally.
 By Default, the DB Config is set to

 ![](https://i.ibb.co/qRWQDW6/code1.png)